dijasila/GPAW/doc/documentation/mom/mom.rst

 --------------
 Notes on usage
 --------------
-Tipically, one first performs a ground-state calculation.
+Typically, one first performs a ground-state calculation.
 To prepare the calculator for an excited-state calculation, the function ``mom.mom_calculation`` can be used::